-Robust planning mechanisms that integrate long-term environmental considerations will be a core element of enabling adaptation.
-Support to strong basin planning mechanisms and the integration of strategic environmental planning into national and transboundary water resource policy and planning will be crucial in helping aquatic systems adapt to climate change.
-As with the more general development of institutional capacity, this is likely to yield important multiple benefits for ecosystems and socio-economic objectives.
-SEA that includes considerations of climate change provides an important mechanism for doing this.
+Robust planning mechanisms that integrate long-term environmental considerations will be core elements of enabling adaptation.
+Support for strong basin planning mechanisms and the integration of strategic environmental planning into national and transboundary water resource

 The World Bank has recently re-affirmed the importance of SEA as a powerful tool for adaptation to climate change in water resource policy making (Evans, 2009).
-This view emphasised the ability of SEA to assess climate induced risks in water resources institutions (i.e. river basin organizations) and in river basin planning, to strengthen the capacity of institutions to respond to any climate change, and to utilise participatory approaches to improve decision-making.
+This view emphasized the ability of SEA to assess climate-induced risks in water resources institutions (e.g. river basin organizations) and in river basin planning to strengthen the capacity of institutions to respond to any climate change and to utilize participatory approaches to improve decision making.

-Support to Water-Resource Protection Programs
+Support for Water Resource Protection Programs

-Support for rivers, lake and wetlands restoration and protection programs as part of lake basin management, watershed management and wetlands conservation projects as well as dam and water system reoperations funded by the World Bank and the GEF has the opportunity to continue to provide low regrets responses that yield multiple benefits.
+Support for river, lake, and wetlands restoration and protection programs as part of lake basin management, watershed management, and wetlands conservation projects as well as dam and water system re-operations funded by the World Bank and the GEF has the opportunity to continue to provide low-regrets responses that yield multiple benefits.
 These projects would reduce pressures on freshwater ecosystems while developing their capacity to adapt to climate change.
-Water systems reoperation offers win win benefits that can both improve the performance of existing systems and enhance environmental and social benefits, especially to downstream communities.
+Water systems re-operation offers win-win benefits that can both improve the performance of existing systems and enhance environmental and social benefits, especially to downstream communities.